discord-net/Discord.Net/docs/faq/getting-started.md

 There are 2 ways to obtain the said ID.
   1. Enable Discord's developer mode.
-With developer mode enabled, you can - as an example - right click on a guild and copy the guild id (please note that this does not apply to Role IDs, see below).
+With developer mode enabled, you can - as an example - right click on a guild and copy the guild id (please note that this does not apply to all objects, such as Role IDs \[see below], or DM channel IDs).
   ![Developer Mode](images/dev-mode.png)
   2. Escape the object using `\` in front the object.
 For example, when you do `\@Example#1234` in chat, it will return the user ID of